Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Implications

-The answer to the question the introduction posed --- can current evaluation settings meaningfully assess the usefulness of entity signals for document ranking? --- is that they can assess one thing each: conditional evaluation can assess whether a model exploits entity evidence when it is available; open-world evaluation can assess whether entity linking coverage is sufficient for end-to-end gains.
+The answer to the question the introduction posed---can current evaluation settings meaningfully assess the usefulness of entity signals for document ranking?---is that they can assess one thing each: evaluation under leaked supervision indicates whether a model exploits entity evidence when it is aligned with relevance; evaluation under clean supervision indicates whether entity linking coverage is sufficient for end-to-end gains.
 Neither can assess both simultaneously, and neither should be reported as if it could.
-Until collections with aligned entity discriminativeness annotations exist, the field should treat conditional gains as evidence of model capacity, open-world results as evidence of pipeline effectiveness, and the gap between them as a measure of the coverage ceiling --- not as a verdict on whether entity-oriented retrieval works.
+Until collections with aligned entity discriminativeness annotations exist, the field should treat gains under leaked supervision as an upper bound on model capacity rather than as a measure of it, clean-supervision results as evidence of pipeline effectiveness, and the gap between them as a measure of how much of the entity signal the judgments were supplying---not as a verdict on whether entity-oriented retrieval works.